joaocunhalopes/joaocunhalopes/README.md

-# Hi, I'm [João] 👋
+Welcome! 👋

-I'm a passionate senior software engineer specializing in C# and Java.
+I'm João, a passionate Senior Software Engineer specializing in C# and Java.
 I enjoy working on various projects, from desktop applications to APIs, and I am always looking to learn and improve my skills.

 ## 🛠️ Languages and Tools